Supporting balanced tax reforms that boost NC’s national and global competitiveness.

 The NC Chamber advocates for tax policy that meets five key principles we identified after conversations with our members: competitiveness, equity, efficiency, simplicity, and certainty.
 These fundamental principles ensure any tax modernization efforts we support will improve North Carolina’s overall business climate by accomplishing important objectives like streamlining burdensome regulations, improving outdated systems, and simplifying complicated policies.

-Predictability and certainty are the cornerstones that anchor North Carolina’s reputation as one of the best states in the nation for business.
 Before 2013, our state had one of the least competitive tax climates in the nation: the 44th worst, according to the nonpartisan Tax Foundation.
 But after a series of Chamber-supported tax reforms reduced both the individual and corporate tax rates, our tax climate has improved by leaps and bounds.
-In fact, in 2021, North Carolina cracked the top 10 list for the first time in the Tax Foundation’s annual tax climate rankings as we were rated the 10th best business tax climate in the nation.
+In fact, in 2021, North Carolina cracked the top 10 list for the first time in the Tax Foundation’s annual tax climate rankings.
 Additional research released by the Tax Foundation in early 2021 found that North Carolina businesses enjoy some of the lowest effective tax rates in the country*.

 However, a number of potential roadblocks threaten to undermine the strong, predictable tax climate we have worked hard to build here in North Carolina.
-Major obstacles impacting job creators include audit and disallowance activity that is retroactively threatening the delivery of promised tax credits for investors in renewable energy development as well as the continued imposition of a franchise tax that, while simplified and reduced thanks to NC Chamber advocacy in 2021, still acts as a disincentive for some businesses who may look to locate asset-rich investments in the state.
+The continued imposition of a franchise tax that still acts as a disincentive for some businesses who may look to locate asset-rich investments in the state.
+The NC Chamber wants our tax rates, both personal and corporate, to be the most competitive.
+Right now, the biggest challenge to that is our franchise tax and we will continue to advocate for its elimination.

 *Overall tax climate rankings derived from the Tax Foundation’s 2021 State Business Tax Climate Index and 2022 State Business Tax Climate Index; data on effective tax rates of NC businesses derived from the Tax Foundation’s Location Matters 2021: The State Costs of Doing Business study and supplementary North Carolina-focused white paper.